US to cancel Alaska oil, gas leases issued under Trump | Headlines

 The U.S. Interior Department on Wednesday said it would cancel oil and gas leases in a federal wildlife refuge that were bought by an Alaska state development agency in the final days of former President Donald Trump's administration.
 Trump's Republican administration issued the Alaska Industrial Development and Export Authority (AIDEA) seven leases in the Arctic National Wildlife Refuge a day before the inauguration of President Joe Biden, a Democrat who had pledged to protect the 19.6 million-acre (7.7 million hectares) habitat for polar bears and caribou.

 In a statement, Interior said a new environmental review had determined that the analysis that underlied the agency's 2021 lease sale was "seriously flawed," giving Secretary Deb Haaland authority to cancel the leases.
-"With climate change warming the Arctic more than twice as fast as the rest of the planet, we must do everything within our control to meet the highest standards of care to protect this fragile ecosystem," Haaland said in a press release.
+FRUSTRATION IN ALASKA

 Trump's Interior Department in January 2021 sold leases in ANWR over the objections of environmentalists and indigenous groups.
 A Republican-passed tax bill in 2017 opened the area to oil and gas leasing and directed Interior to hold two lease sales by December 2024.
 The oil and gas industry largely failed to embrace the 2021 lease sale, which generated just $14 million in high bids, mostly from AIDEA.